We’re Glad You’re Here

 How to Help a Child Living With Domestic Violence (DV)

 In the United States, 1 in 15 children are exposed to domestic violence (DV) each year, and 90% of these children witness the violence that occurs in their homes.
 These are daunting statistics.
 Perhaps you know of and want to help a child living with domestic violence (DV).
-You know you can help this child have more hope than they have right now.
+You know you can help this child have more hope than they currently have.
 You just aren’t sure where to start or what you...

 What are Adverse Childhood Experiences (ACEs)?

-The term “Adverse Childhood Experiences” comes from the CDC-Kaiser Permanente Study conducted in 1995-1997.
-It originally began in an obesity clinic.
-As the study grew, it started to uncover links between childhood trauma, chronic disease, and mental health issues.
-It became the largest body of research to categorize 10 types of childhood trauma and understand the long-term impacts on health...
+What is an Adverse Childhood Experience, or ACE?
+The term “Adverse Childhood Experiences” comes from the CDC-Kaiser Permanente Study, conducted from 1995 to 1997.
+The study originally began in an obesity clinic.
+As it grew, it started to uncover links between childhood trauma, chronic disease, and mental health issues.
+It became the largest body of research to categorize 10 types of childhood...

 How does domestic violence impact children?